- Acrocephalus arundinaceus

-Much larger than Eurasian Reed Warbler and has a longer, thicker bill.
+Much larger than Common Reed Warbler and has a longer, thicker bill.

 Oriental Reed Warbler Acrocephalus orientalis is different enough that it has now been recognised as a separate species.
 Historically, Basra Reed Warbler Acrocephalus griseldis was also sometimes treated as conspecific.

 Two subspecies are accepted:

 Dense reed beds beside lakes, rivers and canals.

 Nests colonially.
 A suspended, basket-shaped nest (similar to a Reed Warbler's) at the edge of the reeds near the water.

 Long flight outline.
 Spreads the tail prior to landing.
 Dives headlong into the reeds.
 Hops; upright thrush-like posture on the ground.